marushikashukla/Quest/README.md

 # Quest
-a responsive travel website frontend using html css and js
+a responsive front-end travel website landing page, created using html css and js.